 The UNC American Sign Language-English Interpretation (ASLEI) program is an accredited, 11—semester, baccalaureate degree program that prepares you to provide competent interpreting services for individuals who are deaf and use ASL as their primary means of communication and for individuals who are not deaf and do not know sign language.
-You may choose either the national online program (with summer onsite requirements), or the Denver face to face program where courses are offered late afternoon, evenings and weekends.

 In order to be accepted into this program, you must display proficiency in ASL I-IV.